nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

         }
 ```

-This section list the container that are currently connected to the Docker Network we introspected, and we see that a container with `"Name": "one"` is connected, so that's a first indication that it worked!
+This section lists the container that are currently connected to the Docker Network we introspected, and we see that a container with `"Name": "one"` is connected, so that's a first indication that it worked!

 We can also re-enter the container, and check its network interfaces: it should have gained a new one, as we mentionned before.
 Let's check this now: